Anti-communism: Poland

-Portugal

 Romania

 The Romanian anti-communist resistance movement lasted between 1948 and the early 1960s.
 Armed resistance was the first and most structured form of resistance against the Communist regime.
 It was not until the overthrow of Nicolae Ceauşescu in late 1989 that details about what was called "anti-communist armed resistance" were made public.
 It was only then that the public learned about the numerous small groups of "haiducs" who had taken refuge in the Carpathian Mountains, where some resisted for ten years against the troops of the Securitate.
 The last "haiduc" was killed in the mountains of Banat in 1962.
-The Romanian resistance was one of the longest lasting armed movement in the former Soviet bloc.
+The Romanian resistance was one of the longest lasting armed movements in the former Soviet bloc.

 The Romanian Revolution of 1989 was a week-long series of increasingly violent riots and fighting in late December 1989 that overthrew the government of Ceauşescu.
 After a show trial, Ceauşescu and his wife Elena were executed.
 Romania was the only Eastern Bloc country to overthrow its government violently or to execute its leaders.

+Serbia

+Communism in Kingdom of Yugoslavia was banned in 1921. by the Royal family, after the October Revolution Yugoslavia took White Army soliders as asylum seekers, and some even enrolled into Royal Army.
+Kingdom was one of last countries to recognize Soviet Union in summer of 1940, altho relations were kept very poorly.
+Kingdom of Yugoslavia signed Tripartite Pact in 1941 and 3 days later Coup d'état happen that overthrew Prince Paul and brought King Peter to the throne, after new govorment was put to place they promised that they wont break the pact, but they started diplomatic talks with Soviet Union.

+During the occupation of Yugoslavia between 1941 and 1945, two distinct resistance movements formed, the royalist and anti-communist Chetniks and the communist Yugoslav partisans.
+Although initially allied, animosity between the two grew due to ideological differences and Chetnik actions against Axis being mistakenly credited to Tito and his Communist forces by Allied liaison officers.
+Gradually, the Chetniks ended up primarily fighting the Partisans instead of the occupation forces, and started cooperating with the Axis in a struggle to destroy the Partisans, receiving increasing amounts of logistical assistance.
+General Draža Mihailović, leader of the Chetnik detachment in occupied Serbia admitted to a British colonel that the Chetniks' principal enemies were "the partisans, the Ustasha, the Muslims, the Croats and last the Germans and Italians" [in that order].
+By the end of the war, the partisans achieved total victory and enacted widespread purges throughout Serbia from 1944 to 1945.
+By 1946, anti-communist Chetniks were largely defeated by communist authorities.